OTAKI POTTERY CLUB

 Festival of Pots Featured Guest Artists

-The 2026 Festival of Pots and Garden Art proudly features three exceptional guest artists.
-Celebrated ceramicist Fiona Tunnicliffe brings her much-loved animal-inspired works, full of character and intricate detail.
-Award-winning painter Shona Mackenzie shares her evocative semi-abstract pieces, influenced by the beauty of nature and her ties to New Zealand and Scotland.
-Completing this year’s line-up is sculptor Win Oliver, whose imaginative forms add a striking three-dimensional presence to the festival.
-Together, their diverse talents promise an inspiring and memorable experience.
+The 2026 Festival of Pots and Garden Art proudly featured three exceptional guest artists.
+Celebrated ceramicist Fiona Tunnicliffe brought her much-loved animal-inspired works, full of character and intricate detail.
+Award-winning painter Shona Mackenzie shared her evocative semi-abstract pieces, influenced by the beauty of nature and her ties to New Zealand and Scotland.
+Completing this year’s line-up is sculptor Win Oliver, whose imaginative forms added a striking three-dimensional presence to the festival.
+Together, their diverse talents created an inspiring and memorable experience.

 Picture